NAME

 will be swapped into SCSI byte order.

-Retrieving data (with -i
+Retrieving data (with -i) follows

 similarly but without field values.
 Besides field specifiers, the command